-What is the Pupil Premium?
+What is it?

-The Pupil Premium is a Government initiative designed to narrow the attainment gap between disadvantaged pupils and their more economically advantaged peers.
-The additional funding is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM”).
+The Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as “Ever 6 FSM”).

 Schools also receive funding for children who have been looked after continuously for more than six months, and children of service personnel.

 The Government believes that Head Teachers and school leaders should decide how to use the Pupil Premium.
 They are held accountable for the decisions they make through: